WaveBeans/wavebeans/docs/user/ops/monitoring.md

 # Monitoring

 WaveBeans uses metric approach to be monitored, and can be connected to a variety of monitoring systems, i.e. Prometheus, as well as provides the same metrics for application.
-And it always easy to develop your own
+And it always easy to develop your own.

 ## Metrics